-\begin{remark} \labbel{otoh} On the other hand, as we mentioned before, if $\varphi$ is continuous, it is not necessarily the case that $\varphi ^\sharr (Kb) \supseteq K \varphi^ \sharr (b) $ always.
+\begin{remark} \labbel{otoh} On the other hand, as we mentioned before, if $\varphi$ is continuous, it is not necessarily the case that $\varphi ^\sharr ( \K b) \supseteq \K \varphi^ \sharr (b) $.
 In fact, equality holds if and only if $\varphi$ is a closed map \cite[Exercise 1.4.C]{En}.
-If $\psi$ is a function between two sets with some unary operation $K$, we shall say that $\psi$ is a \emph{homomorphism with respect to $K$} if $\psi K(b) = K \psi (b)$, for all elements $b$ in the domain of $\psi$.
-In this terminology, $\varphi$ being a continuous function between two topological spaces does not entail $\varphi^\sharr$ being a homomorphism with respect to $K$.
+If $\psi$ is a function between two sets with some unary operation $ \K $, we say that $\psi$ is a \emph{homomorphism with respect to $ \K $}, a \emph{$\K$-homomorphism}, for short, if $\psi ( \K b) = \K \psi (b)$, for all elements $b$ in the domain of $\psi$.
+In this terminology, $\varphi$ being a continuous function between two topological spaces does not entail $\varphi^\sharr$ being a homomorphism with respect to $ \K $. \arxiv{